 Step 6: Safety Precautions

-You don�t buckle up in your car because you expect to crash � you do it because it�s a quick and easy insurance policy for the slim chance some numbskull slams into you.
-However, if it does happen, you�re very, very happy that you took the two seconds to do it.
+expect to crash � you do it because it�s a quick and easy insurance policy for the slim chance some numbskull slams into you.
+However, if it

 The gym works the same way.
 When you do calf presses in the leg press machine, odds are very low your feet will actually slip off the edge.
 However, if they do, and you don�t have the stops engaged, you can kiss you shins and knees goodbye.